 Johnson-Hammer v.
 Nectar Brand LLC: Molly and partner Tyler Newby obtained dismissal of a putative class action alleging violations of California's Karnette Rental-Purchase Act and Unfair Competition Law Act brought against Resident Home, a company that owns and operates several direct-to-consumer brands in the home furnishings space, including Nectar and DreamCloud.
 The plaintiffs' petition for appeal was denied by the First District Court of Appeal.

-In re Lenovo Adware Litigation: Molly, partners Rodger Cole and Tyler Newby and associate Annasara Purcell are currently defending Superfish in a series of twenty-seven (27) federal lawsuits consolidated in the Northern District of California before Judge Whyte.
-Plaintiffs allege that Superfish’s visual search technology violated their privacy rights and assert legal claims for violation of the Wiretap Act, California Penal Code, and unfair competition.
+In re Lenovo Adware Litigation: Molly, and partners Rodger Cole and Tyler Newby defended Superfish in a series of 27 federal lawsuits consolidated in the Northern District of California before Judge Whyte.
+Plaintiffs alleged that Superfish’s visual search technology violated their privacy rights and assert legal claims for violation of the Wiretap Act, California Penal Code, and unfair competition.
+The case settled.

 In re Carrier IQ Consumer Privacy Litigation: Molly and colleagues Rodger Cole, Tyler Newby, Jennifer Johnson and Annasara Purcell are representing lead defendant Carrier IQ in a multidistrict privacy class action that coordinated more than 70 lawsuits filed around the country in the Northern District of California.
 Other defendants include HTC, Huawei, LG Electronics, Pantech Wireless, Samsung and Motorola Mobility.
 Plaintiffs claim that Carrier IQ’s diagnostic software, which is embedded on a wide range of smart phones manufactured by Carrier IQ’s co-defendants, allows the tracking and interception of consumers’ data and communications.
 The main legal claims asserted are violations of the Wiretap Act, Stored Communications Act, and Computer Fraud and Abuse Act.
 This litigation is one of the most important pending privacy class actions and has been covered by the Daily Journal, The Recorder and Law360.